highfidelity/hifi-docs-grav-content/06.api-reference/04.audio/docs.md

 `Audio.playSound()` triggers playback of an audio file by sending it to the audio mixer.
 To use this API to play (aka "inject") a sound, the sound file must have been previously loaded using SoundCache.getSound().

+Currently, we support the following audio formats:
+- 16-bit uncompressed WAV at any sample rate, with 1, 2, or 4 (ambisonic) channels.

 If the client is not connected to an audio mixer, no sound will be played unless the localOnly option is invoked (see below.)

 ### Function